 News and Announcements

-In accordance with the provisions of Section 4-168 of the Connecticut General Statutes the Department of Emergency Services and Public Protection has solicited comments on its proposed regulations concerning:
+In accordance with the provisions of Section 4-168 of the Connecticut General Statutes the Department of Emergency Services and Public Protection, after completion of the hearing and comments process,as well as the Attorney General's office review, have submitted to the Legislative Regulation Review Committee (LRRC) three proposed regulations concerning:

 10-Digit Emergency Numbers at PSAPs